 You keep your body well-hydrated in the mornings when you are awake by drinking enough water.
 However, when you are sleeping, your body is without water for 7-8 hours, thus leading to dehydration.

-Why am I thirsty all the time but not diabetic?
+Why am I thirsty all the time though I don’t have diabetes?

 Excessive thirst may also result from causes other than diabetes.
 Vomiting, diarrhea, blood loss, illnesses, and even consumption of salty or spicy foods can contribute to increased thirst.